timhanus/timhanus.github.io/resume.md

 	- Tracked and invoiced the team's billable hours.
 Found and stopped profit leaks and ineffeciencies.
 	- Led task force to standardize hardware, software and network best practices across customer base.
-	- Designed a internet storefront product, a pricing engine and a business intellegence solution.
+	- Designed an internet storefront product, a pricing engine and a business intellegence solution.

 : *ERP Programmer*
   __2000-2004__